-The US Department of Housing and Urban Development sets standards based on median family income (MFI) for assessing low income housing needs.
-Three classifications are used when discussing low income households: extremely low income (30% or less of MFI), very low income, and low income.
-These categories are defined as follows:59
+The US Department of Housing and Urban Development sets standards based on median family income (MFI) for assessing low-income housing needs.
+Three classifications are used when discussing low-income households: extremely low income (30% or less of MFI), very low income, and low income.
+These categories are defined as follows:46

-- Extremely low income those households with an income of 0% to 30% of the MFI: - Very low income those household with an income of 31% to 50% of the MFI; - Low income those households with an income of 51% to 80% of the MFI
+- Extremely low income those households with an income of 0% to 30% of the MFI; - Very low income those household with an income of 31% to 50% of the MFI; - Low income those households with an income of 51% to 80% of the MFI

-Figure 3.8 shows the number of renter and owner households in the county by income category for low, very low, and extremely low income households.
+Figure 3.13 shows the percentage of the county made up of low, very low, and extremely low-income households.